unioslo/harborapi/docs/recipes/artifacts/artifact-vulns.md

 This page describes how to fetch all vulnerabilities from all artifacts in all repositories in all (or a subset of) projects using the helper functions defined in [`ext.api`](/reference/ext/api.md).

-The recipe below demonstrates how to fetch all artifacts that have vulnerabilities affecting OpenSSL version 3.x.

-The recipe makes use of the built-in rate limiting implemented in [`get_artifact_vulnerabilities`][harborapi.ext.api.get_artifact_vulnerabilities].
-By default, a maximum of 5 requests are sent concurrently, which prevents accidentally performing a DoS attack on your Harbor instance.
+The recipe demonstrates how to fetch all artifacts that have vulnerabilities affecting OpenSSL version 3.x.
+It makes use of the built-in rate limiting implemented in [`get_artifact_vulnerabilities`][harborapi.ext.api.get_artifact_vulnerabilities].
+By default, a maximum of 5 requests are sent concurrently, which prevents the program from accidentally performing a DoS attack on your Harbor instance.

 Attempting to fetch too many resources simultaneously can lead to extreme slowdowns and in some cases completely locking up your Harbor instance.
 Experiment with the `max_connections` argument of [`get_artifact_vulnerabilities`][harborapi.ext.api.get_artifact_vulnerabilities] to find the optimal value for your Harbor instance.

 ```py
 import asyncio